What Matter_s 2.0

 HENRIKSSON & LINDGREN

 Henriksson & Lindgren is a freshly started Malmö-based studio that’s currently taking its first steps as a duo.
 Stina Henriksson and Ebba Lindgren met in 2016 when they both did a master’s degree in industrial design at Lund University, and have since done several projects together.
-Separately, they have for example done jobs for Malmö Opera, IKEA, Mejk design, Anna Kaga’s organic farming and Industree Foundation.
+Separately, they have for example done jobs for Malmö Opera, IKEA and Mejk design.

 Henriksson & Lindgren are good at multidisciplinary work and gladly take on widely varying projects, as they like to explore new topics.
 The duo values sustainability and being involved in the value chain is important – communication with producers is crucial.